 You actually want to tamp each row after you put it down and tamp the row behind it afterward.
 But you also want to tamp the entire thing after you finish.
 Do this by using a roller or simply walking over the floor barefoot.

-Installing vinyl flooring is even easier than installing laminate flooring.
-While there is such a thing as rolled vinyl flooring, today we are going to talk about rolled vinyl flooring.
+Installing laminate vs vinyl flooring is different as vinyl is easier to install.
+While there is such a thing as rolled vinyl flooring, we are going to talk about vinyl flooring planks.
 We are doing this for two reasons.

 First of all, if you are trying to find the difference between vinyl and laminate, you probably want planks.
 But also because laying rolled vinyl is so easy it’s like laying linoleum.
 All you do is clean the floor and roll it out.